-How can we make mobility in the Stuttgart Region more sustainable?
-This is the leading question behind a joint research project of the Institute of Urban Planning and Design and the Institute of Landscape Ecology in cooperation with IZKT, ZIRIUS, ISV, INSPO and IAT.
+The Future City Lab – Reallabor for a Sustainable Mobility Culture research project aims to address the question of how to make mobility in the Stuttgart Region more sustainable.
+It is a joint venture between the Institute of Urban Planning and Design and the Institute of Landscape Ecology in cooperation with IZKT, ZIRIUS, ISV, INSPO, and IAT.

 TOWARDS A SUSTAINABLE MOBILITY CULTURE IN STUTTGART

-At the same time, there is now broad consensus that we need to address the negative effects of vehicular transport – traffic jams, fine particle and CO2 emissions, land consumption and noise pollution – and to move towards a more sustainable concept for mobility in the Stuttgart region.
-But how can we set this process in motion?
+However, there is now a consensus to address the adverse effects of individual transportation and the dependency on the use of automobiles.
+The general opinion is to move away from the negative effects of traffic congestion, fine particle and CO2 emissions, unnecessaryland consumption, and noise pollution; and to move forward to a sustainable approach for mobility in the region of Stuttgart.
+With this in mind, how can we set the process in motion?
 Which direction should it take?
-And, what role can local citizens play in actively shaping and enabling this process through social innovations?
+Also, what role can local citizens play in actively shaping and enabling this process through social innovations?

 REALWORLD LABORATORIES FOR COLLABORATIVE RESEARCH

-HOW CAN THE CITY BECOME A SPACE FOR COOPERATIVE EXPERIMENTATION?
+HOW CAN THE CITY BE A STAGE FOR COLLABORATIVE EXPERIMENTATION?

 FROM ACTION TO KNOWLEDGE: LEARNING FROM REALWORLD EXPERIMENTS